isomerpages/seab-corp/news/press-releases/_posts/2026-01-07-post-Release of 2025 Singapore Cambridge GCE Ordinary Level Exam Results and 2026 JAE.md

 or appeal for a change of course by 4.30pm on 29 January 2026.</p>
 <p><u>Direct-Entry-Scheme to Polytechnic Programme (DPP)</u>
 </p>
-<p>22&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The DPP<a href="#_ftn8" rel="noopener noreferrer nofollow" target="_blank">[8]</a> prepares students for progression into selected polytechnic
+<p>22&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The DPP<sup>8</sup> prepares students
-diploma courses via a two-year <em>Higher Nitec </em>course at ITE.
+for progression into selected polytechnic diploma courses via a two-year <em>Higher Nitec </em>course at ITE.
 Students are eligible to apply if they obtain a raw ELMAB3 aggregate of 19 points or lower and meet the subject-specific requirements for their chosen course.</p>
 <p>23&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Eligible Secondary 4 N(A) students may
-submit their DPP applications online via the DPP application portal <a rel="noopener noreferrer nofollow" target="_blank">at www.ite.edu.sg/apply-for-ite-courses</a>.
+submit their DPP applications online via the DPP application portal at
-Applications for the DPP will open from 12am on 14 January 2026 to 11.59pm on 19 January 2026.</p>
+<a href="https://www.ite.edu.sg/apply-for-ite-courses" rel="noopener nofollow" target="_blank">www.ite.edu.sg/apply-for-ite-courses</a>.
+Applications for the DPP will
+open from 12am on 14 January 2026 to 11.59pm on 19 January 2026.</p>
 <p>24&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The DPP posting results for applications
 made under the final application phase will be released at 9am on 21 January 2026 through the DPP application portal.
 Students will be required to indicate